digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 LF1.16.
 Packages with the same name and version can exist in LF1.15, if you intend to use both LF versions at the same time on your participant.

-Once you have your new dars, you’ll need to upgrade your canton and protocol version together, since 2.9 introduces a new protocol version.
+Once you have your new dars, you’ll need to upgrade your Canton and protocol version together, since 2.9 introduces a new protocol version.
 The steps to achieve this are given in the :ref:`Canton Upgrading manual <one_step_migration>`.